China Airlines Flight 811

-China Airlines Flight 811 was a flight that crash-landed in Manila International Airport in February 27, 1980.
+China Airlines Flight 811 was a flight that crash-landed in Manila International Airport on February 27, 1980.

 Accident

 China Airlines Flight 811 (flight number IATA: CI811, ICAO: CAL811, call sign: DYNASTY 811) was a scheduled international flight from Chiang Kai Shek Airport to Manila International Airport operated by China Airlines.
 On February 27, 1980, the flight was operated by a Boeing 707-309C.
 During landing, the aircraft landed 50 meters short of the runway threshold, causing the landing gear to break and catch fire.
 Of the 135 people on board, two died.